Chris Banjo: NFL career statistics

-Professional coaching career
+Coaching career

+Denver Broncos

 The Denver Broncos announced the hiring of Banjo as an assistant special teams coach under new head coach Sean Payton on February 25, 2023.

+New York Jets

+On January 31, 2025, Banjo was hired to serve as the New York Jets' special teams coordinator.

 Personal life

 Banjo was born to Nigerian parents who migrated to Houston.
 His mother died in 2010.

 His name "Oluwaseun" means "We thank God" in Yoruba.